FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_05.md

 AMP        = Time function name (Specified in !AMPLITUDE, valid in dynamic analysis) ROT_CENTER = Node number of rotational constraint or node group name.
              When specified it, this `!BOUNDARY` is recognized as rotational constraint.
+TOTAL        When specified, the displacements are treated as total displacements from
+             the initial configuration (Default is relative displacements from the configuration at the beginning of the step)
 ```

 ** 2nd line or later **